Mattbreyes/scipy-challenge/README.md

 The data used can be located within the "/data" folder

-The main script used to run the analysis can be found under "Matplotlib.py"
+The main script used to run the analysis can be found under "Matplotlib.ipynb"

 ## Instructions